 Back Acne Treatment: Everything You Should Know

-Back acne affects skin on the upper back, shoulders, and chest area with the same inflammatory lesions that appear on facial skin.
-The condition develops when hair follicles become clogged with oil, dead skin cells, and bacteria, creating an environment where Cutibacterium acnes bacteria multiply rapidly.
+Back acne affects the upper back, shoulders, and chest, presenting as the same inflammatory lesions that appear on facial skin.
+The condition develops when hair follicles become clogged with sebum, dead skin cells, and bacteria, creating an environment in which Cutibacterium acnes multiplies rapidly.

-Back skin contains larger sebaceous glands and thicker skin compared to facial areas, making acne lesions potentially deeper and more resistant to treatment.
-The area’s constant friction from clothing and difficulty reaching for proper cleansing compounds these challenges.
+Back skin contains larger sebaceous glands and thicker skin than facial areas, potentially resulting in deeper and more treatment-resistant acne lesions.
+The area’s constant friction from clothing and difficulty in reaching proper cleansing agents exacerbate these challenges.

 Types of Back Acne